Innovation in Television

 Created in 2012, NAB Labs is a program of the National Association of Broadcasters that provides a platform for innovation, a venue for forging partnerships and testing new technology, and educational events to create awareness about over-the-air radio and television technology initiatives.
 Click here to learn more about NAB Labs.

 The Advanced Television Systems Committee (ATSC) is an international, non-profit organization developing voluntary standards for digital television.
 The ATSC member organizations represent the broadcast, broadcast equipment, motion picture, consumer electronics, computer, cable, satellite and semiconductor industries.
 NAB is a founding member of the ATSC and represents broadcasters during the development of technical standards and recommended practices for digital television.
-Recent completions include:
+Recent completions include the following:

 Broadcasters nationwide are to be commended for leveraging every available resource to participate in NAB's DTV campaign of on-air, online, grassroots and marketing initiatives that drove consumer awareness and action to universal levels.
 National awareness of the DTV transition jumped from 38 percent in January 2007 to more than 98 percent in June 2009, and nine out of 10 U.S. households knew the transition impacted over-the-air television signals.
 More than 60 million converter box coupons were requested from the government and 30 million digital television sets were purchased in 2008 alone.